reselbob/mongo-data-seeder/README.md

 # mongo-data-seeder

-An application that automatically seeds a MongoDB database with random data.
+A command line application that automatically seeds a MongoDB database with random data.

 The structure of the document that will be stored in the MongoDB database is: